wojtekmach/sigil_z/README.md

-# :warning: deprecated, use ~U sigil in Elixir v1.9 instead

 # SigilZ

+:warning: deprecated, use ~U sigil in Elixir v1.9 instead :warning:

 Handles the ~Z sigil for UTC datetimes.